Brian-K-Lee/iceBreakingQuestionGenerator/README.md

 # iceBreakingQuestionGenerator
-Generates Fun Ice Breaking Questions For a New Team or a Member
+This Code generates fun ice breaking questions for a new team or a member